Spelkington/triangle/Laws/Constitution.md

 #### Elections for Executive Positions

-At the end of each full academic year, the Legislature of our Chapter shall convene to elect a new Executive Board for the following academic year.
+Each year, the Legislature of our Chapter shall convene to elect a new Executive Board for the following year.
 Elections shall be held in the order of:

 1. President
 2. Vice President
-3. Brother Secretary
+3. Chapter Administrator
 4. Chapter Treasurer
 5. Fraternal Officer
 6. External Officer
 7. Recruitment Officer
 8. Member Educator

+All elections of new executive positions are to be completed by the **final Monday of October.**

-Any Brother of our Chapter shall be eligible to run for a position on the Executive Board if they are in good standing with our Chapter, the National Fraternity, and the Legislature of our Chapter.
+Any Brother of our Chapter shall be eligible to run for the Officer, Administrator and Treasurer positions on the Executive Board if they are in good standing with our Chapter, the National Fraternity, and the Legislature of our Chapter.

 Any Brothers shall be eligible to run for the position of Chapter President or Chapter Vice President if they have previously held a role within the Executive Board and have attended at least **one** National Fraternity event.

-The Legislature of our Chapter may waive either condition of eligibility for Chapter President or Chapter Vice President for a single term by a **simple majority** of a standard quorum on the condition that the candidate commits to attend the next available National Fraternity event should he be elected to the position.
+The Legislature of our Chapter may waive either condition of eligibility for Chapter President or Chapter Vice President for a single election by a **simple majority** of a standard quorum on the condition that the candidate commits to attend the next available National Fraternity event should they be elected to the position.

 In the case that a position on the Executive Board is left vacant, the Legislature of our Chapter shall commit to holding a special election for the position with urgency.

 #### Transition of Executive Authority

-To facilitate the proper transition between present and elected Executive Boards, the Summer term following an academic year shall be a transitionary period between Boards.
+To facilitate the proper transition between present and elected Executive Boards, the break following the Fall term of each academic year shall be a transitionary period between Boards.
 During this period, each Brother of the Executive Board shall commit to teaching and advising the Brother elected to succeed their role.

+All commitments of the Executive Board will transition to the succeeding officers in full on **January 1st** of each year.

-The formal advisory period between present and succeeding Executive Boards shall extend formally to the end of the Summer term.
-Following the end of the formal advisory period, each Brother of the Executive Board shall commit, in good faith, to advising their successor when solicited for advice.
+Each former Brother of the Executive Board shall commit, in good faith, to advising their successor when solicited for advice following the full transition of Executive Boards.

 #### Removal of Executive Officers